 make a difference.

-Achieving a sustainable interface between local empowerment and global markets is my profession and part of my personal commitment to the idea that hunger and abject poverty are not inevitable.
+Achieving a sustainable interface between local empowerment and global markets is part of my personal commitment to the idea that hunger and abject poverty are not inevitable.

-This site is dedicated to freely sharing facts about hunger and about the practical tools that can make a difference in people's lives and work; they include:
+This site is dedicated to sharing vital facts about hunger and is also the repository of my professional publications about some of the practical tools that can help to make a difference.
+They include:

 I hope you find the information useful,

 |After the Harvest: Fighting Hunger in the Coffeelands